We'll All Go Riding on a Rainbow: Composition and release

 We'll All Go Riding on a Rainbow was released on 1 July 2003.
-When some of his audience asked Kirby if he could reissue We'll All Go Riding on a Rainbow or A Stairway to the Stars, Kirby said: "I just need to work out what and when."
-Most of the record's tracks feature the pattern of horns, vinyl crackle, and ambiance.
-They are composed of loops that slightly change as they repeat, with the instruments sustaining a long note for a brief amount of time at the end of each loop.
-The background noises merge, producing the Caretaker's signature sound.
-A track that differs from these patterns is "Contemplation", whereby its sonar-like style, akin to musician Loscil, connects various sound effects and melodies, making it stand out from the other compositions.
+On the topic of a reissue of We'll All Go Riding on a Rainbow or A Stairway to the Stars, Kirby said: "I just need to work out what and when."
+The background noises and strange effects produce the Caretaker's signature sound.
+A track that differs from these patterns is "Contemplation", where by its sonar-like style uses several noises sourced from its sample, making it stand out from the other compositions.

 Artwork

-The artwork depicts a dancing couple in front of a band with white suits at a floating dancefloor.
-The faces are solidly black, with the man featuring a moustache and the woman, a mouth.
-It represents reality losing shape; the band seems to invite the viewer to join them.
+The artwork is the sourced from the 1977 compilation album And the Bands Played On.
+It depicts a dancing couple in front of a pedestal, on which sits a band with white suits.
+Most of the faces are solidly black, only the couple showing any sort of facial features.
+The cover itself seems to show a reality losing shape; the couple looks straight ahead as if inviting the viewer to join them.

 Critical reception

-We'll All Go Riding on a Rainbow was met with positive reception from music critics, who praised its haunted ballroom ambiance.
+We'll All Go Riding on a Rainbow was met with generally positive reception from music critics, who praised its haunted ballroom ambiance, although some criticized its length and concept.
 AllMusic critic John Bush stated the record could even convince listeners that "Kirby has actually spent time in a haunted ballroom".
 Writing for Stylus Magazine, Todd Burns criticized the 50-minute length, which made it fall "prey to the problem of most screwed music".
-Noting the record's difference to Kirby's V/Vm releases, Andy Slocombe of Comes with a Smile felt the album's "depth is sometimes breathtaking, and the overall effect is totally all-consuming."
-Slocombe added that it is "highly recommended, if you're up to it."
+Noting the record's difference to Kirby's V/Vm releases, Andy Slocombe of Comes with a Smile felt the album's "depth is sometimes breathtaking, and the overall effect is totally all-consuming," and added that it is "highly recommended, if you're up to it."
 When reviewing the Caretaker's later record Patience (After Sebald) (2012), Fact argued We'll All Go Riding on a Rainbow was when the haunted ballroom concept started leaving listeners "wondering just how much mileage could be left in such an idiosyncratic and specific aesthetic."
-The record's opener "I saw your face in a dream" was one of the listed tracks on a program of the BBC Radio 1.
+The album's opener, "I saw your face in a dream", was one of the listed tracks on a program of the BBC Radio 1.